 The Glendalough Distillery was established in 2011 by five friends from Wicklow and Dublin who had a passion for reviving the craft of whiskey distilling in Ireland.

-The company’s products include two gin brands as well as its Glendalough Double Barrel Irish Whiskey, its Glendalough Pot Still Irish Whiskey, Glendalough 7-Year Single Malt Whiskey, and its 13-Year Single Malt Finish Mizunara Cask Whiskey.
+The company’s products include two gin brands as well as its Glendalough Double Barrel Irish Whiskey, its Glendalough Pot Still Irish Whiskey, its Glendalough 7-Year Single Malt Whiskey, and its 13-Year Single Malt Finish Mizunara Cask Whiskey.

 Its double barrel brand is first matured in ex-bourbon barrels before finishing for six months in Oloroso sherry casks, giving it the double-barrel name.